exponea/exponea-ios-sdk/Documentation/setup.md

         projectToken: "YOUR PROJECT TOKEN",
         authorization: .token("YOUR API KEY"),
         baseUrl: "https://api.exponea.com",
-        applicationId: "<Your application id>"
+        applicationID: "<Your application id>"
     ),
     pushNotificationTracking: .disabled
 )
 ```

+Make sure your `applicationID` value matches exactly Application ID configured in your Bloomreach Engagement under **Project Settings > Campaigns > Channels > Push Notifications.**

-*Single mobile app:* If your Engagement project supports only one app, you can skip the `applicationId` configuration.
-The SDK will automatically use the default value "default-application".
+*Single mobile app:* If your Engagement project supports only one app, you can skip the `applicationID` configuration.
+The SDK will automatically use the default value `default-application`.

 SDK initialization immediately creates a new customer profile with a new cookie [soft ID](https://documentation.bloomreach.com/engagement/docs/customer-identification#soft-id) unless the customer has been [identified](https://documentation.bloomreach.com/engagement/docs/ios-sdk-tracking#identify) previously.